Studio School Student Policies

 Letter grades range from A to F: A (Excellent), B (Good), C (Average), D (Below Average), and F (Fail).
 Pluses and minuses may be used with letter grades, with the highest grade given being A.

 Students may add courses, using the Add/Drop form (available on the Student Forms page or the registrar’s office), if 1) all prerequisites have been completed, and 2) space is available or the instructor has given permission.
 Students cannot add a course after the second class meeting except with permission of the instructor.
 Students may adjust their schedules once, after which $50 will be charged for each change.

-In order to withdraw from a class, a student must complete the Add/Drop form, available on the Student Forms page or the registrar’s office, and notify the registrar to receive a W (Withdrawn) on his/her transcript.
+In order to withdraw from a class, a student must complete the Add/Drop form, available on the Student Forms page or the registrar’s office, and notify the registrar to receive a W (Withdrawn) on their transcript.
 Learn more about the Studio School’s policies for refunds and cancellations.

 Lockers and Personal Property